BwareBugsByte/cedarhawk/docs/config-schema.md

 ======
 # 1. Overview

 The Configuration File Handling module is responsible for reading and parsing the user-generated configuration file written in TOML format.
-Due to the constraint of using only built-in Go packages, a minimal custom parser will be implemented to support a subset of TOML features required by CedarHawk.

 ---